mincong-h/mincong-h.github.io/index.md

 ---

 <div class="article__content">
-  <h1>Services</h1>
+  <h1>About Me</h1>
-  <p>Hi, I am a software engineer with 11 years of experience working on
+  <p>Hi, I am a software engineer at <a href="https://becomposable.com/" target="_blank">Composable</a>, helping companies to automate and augment their business processes with LLMs.
+I have 11 years of experience working on different projects, mainly in France.
+My blog posts are bits and pieces of my tech journey.
+Most of them are related to software development and operations for a SaaS business.
+Hope you enjoy them!</p>
-different projects in France and China.
-I can help you with different aspects of your system, from software development to operations in production.
-I am looking for new opportunities, especially missions related to Elasticsearch or GenAI.
-If you are interested, please contact me at <code>mincong.h[at]gmail.com</code>.</p>
 </div>

 <div class="layout--articles">